9 Most Wanted Home Features in 2023

 Side-by-Side Kitchen Sink

 Homebuyers (with families) know how quickly a kitchen can become overcrowded without enough space to store essentials (A.K.A canned goods, condiments, and food storage containers).
 And if you’re a bulk buyer who avoids frequent trips and in-store crowds, a walk-in pantry will probably be the most coveted kitchen feature for you.
 A walk-in pantry allows homeowners to store larger quantities of non-perishable food items and other kitchen essentials just a step away from the food prep area, unlike reach-in closet pantries with sliding doors that offer limited space.
-It also a great way to add more space to a home.
+It is also a great way to add more space to a home.

 A Front Porch